datacommonsorg/docsite/api/rest/property_label.md

 ```

 For each node, `inLabels` contains labels directed towards the node while
 `outLabels` contains labels directed away from the node.
+For more information on the `in` and `out` directions, check out [the property value REST endpoint documentation](/api/rest/property_value.html).

 ## Example requests and responses